msdubova/Time-To-Burn-Client/client/README.md

 # Time To Burn

-learn how many calories you food has and how much exercise is needed to burn it
+learn how many calories you food has and how much exercise is needed to burn those calories off.

 npm install